Programs of Study

 Guidelines:

-- Students wishing to take German courses while studying abroad should discuss their course choices with a departmental representative in advance.
+- Students wishing to apply study abroad German courses towards their minor should discuss their course choices with a program representative in advance.

 - Students cannot receive credit for taking the same class at two different institutions.